TheOllieB/shopify-api-library/README.md

 param {object} collection - The data of the collection to be created in Shopify

 returns {object} - returns an object of the created collection data

+##### function getProductCount - Find the number of products in the store

+GET

+returns {Promise} Promise object represents the total number of products in the store